xcart/xcart-docs/_pages/kb_en/upgrades/upgrade_540.md

 Changelogs are special files that contain a list of changes included into an update.
 It is recommended to check changelogs before proceeding with an update to be aware of the forthcoming changes.

-After you have selected to proceed with either minor or major software upgrades, you can view both a joined changelog for all updates included in to an upgrade and a separate changelog for each addon that can be updated.
+After you have selected to proceed with either minor or major software upgrades, you can view both a joined changelog for all updates included into an upgrade and a separate changelog for each addon that can be updated.
 A changelog is opened in a pop-up.

 <div class="ui stackable two column grid">
   <div class="column" markdown="span">![540-major-upgrade-general-changelog.png]({{site.baseurl}}/attachments/ref_331t0CWx/540-major-upgrade-general-changelog.png)</div>